begimaibb/begimaibb/README.md

 - 👋 Hi, I’m @begimaibb
 - 👀 I’m interested in Data Science and Web Development
-- 🌱 I’m currently learning Python, HTML, CSS
+- 🌱 I’m currently learning Python and JavaScipt
 - 💞️ I’m looking to collaborate on data analysis and web development projects
 - 📫 How to reach me: begimai.bolotbekova.b@gmail.com